-I see the Drow as being dark skinned, but more like stone dark than the African dark we have in the real world.
-You could even have families of Drow that are darker than others and thus thought to be of a better pedigree.
-There is no reason for the Drow not to have the full range of hair colors open to elvenkind (white, silver, yellow, black, brown, red, and gold).
+I see the Drow as being dark skinned, but more like stone dark than the darker skin tones we have in the real world.
+You could have families of Drow that are darker than others and thus thought to be of a better pedigree.
+There's no reason for the Drow not to have the full range of hair colors open to elvenkind (white, silver, yellow, black, brown, red, and gold).
 The same goes for eye color (brown, black, blue, silver, green, hazel).

 The Drow can live to be several hundred years old.
 As younglings, Drow are lithe and slender.
 The third edition books state that they are smaller than normal elves by a small margin.
 I don't visualize them as being smaller, but I do see them as being very slender.
 Their natural dexterity and their hard work to survive would lend to their small waistlines.
 Drow with extraordinary strength do not necessarily look like hardbodies.
 Drow frames are compact.
 I have some affection for the idea that the females are proportionally larger than the males, as with spiders.
 You could work with that idea on a smaller scale, if you wished: only the clerics of Lolth may have such a discrepancy, as a part of their divine blessing.

 There are bound to be people who find my conclusions unacceptable, since they have different rules in mind for the Drow.
-I encourage people to go with what they can visualize with the least difficulty.
 The final call is up to the DM.
-In my game, I used Drow with varying colors and they seemed all the more exotic to my players.
+In my game, I used Drow with varying colors and they seemed all the more novel to my players.
 I liked giving them an image of the Drow that they hadn't considered before; little touches can mean so much.
 Matron Mother Triel had straight, long, deep red hair, and spidery black irises that made distinguishing her pupils impossible.
 She owned the player characters for a while and before their eyes sacrificed a member of their party to Lolth.
 I know that the group will not soon forget her capricious cruelty and her imperious dark glare.

-The Drow believe that they are superior and are out to prove that fact to the rest of the world.
-For many Drow communities, the goal of expansion is not just on the agenda - it is an absolute.
-Just think of the greed for land that the early settlers had in America, and the drive that the fledgling nation felt to spread from "sea to shining sea."
+The Drow believe they are superior and are out to prove that fact to the rest of the world.
+For many Drow communities, the goal of expansion isn't just on the agenda, it's an absolute mandate.
 It wasn't that long ago that manifest destiny was the doctrine of the United States, and we did everything we could to complete our task.
 We bargained and killed and cheated our way across the plains.
-It did not take three hundred years for our mission to be completed.
+It didn't take three hundred years for our mission to be completed.
 Just imagine what the Drow have been up to during their long lifetimes.
-The yearning for land is a common one, and no doubt the Drow share it, so long as the land is worth something to them.
-The Underdark is full of defensible positions, water sources, veins of precious metals and stones and perhaps even rarer things.
-The Underdark is also full of other species who hoarde and steal and battle amongst themselves.
-The Drow send spies where they can, and other times they wait for wars between two species, so that they can move in on the battered victor.
+The Underdark can be a forbidding place, so they have every reason to be hungry for defensible positions, water sources, veins of precious metals, and other rare things.
+The Underdark is also full of other dangerous species.
+The Drow send spies where they can, and other times they wait for wars between two species so that they can move in on the battered victor.
 The Drow might even spread their forces too thin in places.
 Lolth could challenge her priestesses to capture certain settlements in order to spread the glory of her name, and what choice would the clerics have but to obey?
 Expansion in the Underdark is no easy task, but I see it as one that commands a lot of Drow attention.